kontext21/k21-playground/README.md

+# Kontext21 Playground

-This is Kontext21 Playground.
-It's a simple Next.js app that allows you to
+It's a simple Next.js app that allows you to:

 1. Upload a user screen session (recorded as MP4)
 2. Send it to the k21-processor in the cloud
 3. Display JSON response.